A chronology of key events:

 2002 October - Parliamentary elections held, the first for nearly 30 years.
 Authorities say the turnout was more than 50% despite a call by Islamists for a boycott.

-2003 May - Thousands of victims of alleged torture petition king to cancel law which prevents them from suing suspected torturers.
+2003 May - Thousands of victims of alleged torture petition King Hamad to cancel law that prevents them from suing suspected torturers.

 2004 April - Nada Haffadh is made health minister - the first woman to head a government ministry.